mrwiora/pki-tutorial/docs/simple/index.rst

         -crl_reason superseded

-Certain events, like certificate replacement or loss of private key, require a certificate to be revoked before its expiration date.
+Certain events, like certificate replacement or loss of private key, require a certificate to be revoked before its scheduled expiration date.
 The ``openssl ca -revoke`` command marks a certificate as revoked in the CA database.
 It will from then on be included in CRLs issued by the CA.
 The above command revokes the certificate with serial number 01 (hex).